Angie Miller (American singer)

-Angela Kristine Miller (born February 17, 1994), also known by her stage name Zealyn, is an American singer-songwriter and pianist.
+Angela Kristine "Angie" Miller (born February 17, 1994), also known by her stage name Zealyn, is an American singer-songwriter and pianist.
 She came in third place on the twelfth season of American Idol in 2013.
 Her debut EP, Weathered, was released independently on November 12, 2014.
 Miller rebranded in 2016, opting for the stage name, "Zealyn".
 Since 2016, she has self-released four extended plays.
 In 2020, she founded the Los Angeles based nonprofit, Push-Up Bra LA, a music development organisation with an emphasis on supporting independent female musicians and songwriters in the recording industry.

 Early life

 Angela Kristine Miller was born on February 17, 1994, in Beverly, Massachusetts, a suburb of Boston.
 Her father, Guy, and mother, Tana, graduated from Valley Forge Christian College in Phoenixville, Pennsylvania.
 The couple relocated to Massachusetts after Guy attended Gordon-Conwell Theological Seminary in South Hamilton to prepare for ordination as a Christian minister.
 The Millers served at churches in Lynnfield and on Cape Cod, where they resided for eight years, before becoming co-pastors at Remix Church, a member of the Assemblies of God protestant denomination, in Salem.
 Miller has an older brother named Jonathan.
 He was an integrant of hardcore band, Exiting the Fall, from 2013 until 2015.

 At an early age, doctors diagnosed that the singer experienced 40-percent hearing loss in her left ear and 20-percent in her right, after discovering that the protective envelope of her eardrums had vanished.
 Consequently, she had ear tubes placed and, a month prior to her American Idol audition, fits for silicon spray ear plugs.
 Miller's condition has affected her singing, obstructing her hearing of her surroundings, rather than herself.
 She claimed that she learned to manage it a couple of years prior to her American Idol audition.
 In January 2013, her mother revealed to The Salem News that a third surgery to skin graft her eardrum was impending once Miller completed her stint on the series.